Showing posts with label pizza. Show all posts

 Learning the art of Ginning cotton.

-The earliest versions of the cotton gin consisted of a single roller made of iron or wood and a flat piece of stone or wood.
-A narrow single roller was necessary to expel the seeds from the cotton without crushing their seeds.
+The earliest versions of the cotton gin consisted of a single roller, made of iron or wood, and a flat stone or wooden plate.
+A narrow single roller waneededry to expel the cotton seed without crushing it.

 Having fun at the Water Table.

-EarlyWorks Children Museum was designed for children where they can touch, climb, pull, and explore.
+EarlyWorks Children's Museum was designed for children to touch, climb, pull, and explore.

 Listening to the Talking Tree

 Talking trees form sapient trees in mythological stories.
-According to Greek mythology in Avatar, The tree of souls, besides being a connection to Eywa.
+According to Greek mythology in Avatar, the tree of souls is also a connection to Eywa.

 Exploring